-One of the perennial challenges that boards of directors need to deal with is the question of boundaries.
-One of the most important is how to govern effectively without stepping over the 'line' into management.
+One of the perennial challenges boards of directors need to deal with concerns boundaries—the question of how to govern effectively without stepping over the 'line' into management, in particular.

 The theory is easy: the board's governance role includes setting direction (purpose, strategy) and boundaries (policy), allocating resources and holding management to account for results in accordance with specified parameters.
 The role of the manager is to run the company within specified parameters and report progress.
 The board is also responsible for providing an overall account to shareholders and legitimate stakeholders.
 And there should be a clear separation between the parties.
 This seems remarkably straightforward.

 But in practice, the going is often far from straightforward.
 Divisions of labour may be unclear or, worse, assumed.
 And, contrary to institutional 'best practice' guidance, the board and management actually need to be proximate if decisions are to be informed and management is to action them well.
 The challenge is greater again if individuals hold director and manager roles, as is often the case in smaller, privately-held companies.
 Inevitably, opportunities for confusion surface, pressure on resources mounts, and progress towards overall goals may stall (assuming a goal has been determined).
 Yet board duties remain, undiminished.